argoproj-labs/argocd-image-updater/docs/contributing/development.md

 * `manifests` - this will build the installation manifests for Kubernetes from the Kustomize sources

+### Windows Developer Tips

+If you are running the cmd.exe and are running into issues running `make all`, consider using Git bash.

 ## Sending Pull Requests

 To send a pull request, simply fork the